Stock Market Crash: ₹14 Lakh Crore Wiped Out on Black Monday

 What Just Happened to the Stock Market?

-If you opened your investment app this week and felt your stomach drop — you're not alone.
-The Indian stock market just had its worst week in four years.
+If you opened your investment app this month and felt your stomach drop — you're not alone.
+The Indian stock market is having its worst month since the COVID crash of March 2020.

 Between March 5 and March 13, 2026, the Sensex plunged 4,355 points (down 5.5%) and the Nifty50 crashed 1,299 points (down 5.3%).
 On Friday alone, the Sensex fell 1,460 points and the Nifty dropped 488 points to close at 23,151.